 You want to check two conditions with Excel IF function?
 You’ve come to the right place.

 IF is one of Excel’s most popular and versatile functions.
-But things get exciting when you start combining it with multiple conditions — especially using AND
+But things get exciting when you start combining it with multiple conditions — especially using AND, OR, nested IFs, and even blending it with SUMIFS.

 In this article, let me show you how to write IF formulas with a real-life example using a sales dataset, depicted below.
 Click here to download the data file.